Lolner95/godotter/README.md

 ## Safety: plans, diffs, and when the AI touches your files

-- **Plans first** — The default mental model is: understand → plan → validate → *then* optionally execute.
+- **Plans first**, The default mental model is: understand → plan → validate → *then* optionally execute.
-- **Settings gate** — File writes are disabled unless you explicitly allow them; approval modes let you choose how much automation you want.
+- **Settings gate**, File writes are disabled unless you explicitly allow them; approval modes let you choose how much automation you want.
-- **Diffs and revert** — When changes land, you get editor-side visibility and rollback paths (see Diff tab and backend tool routes).
+- **Diffs and revert**, When changes land, you get editor-side visibility and rollback paths (see Diff tab and backend tool routes).
-- **Git checkpoints** — When the tool stack writes files, it can create checkpoints — use real version control habits alongside the plugin.
+- **Git checkpoints**, When the tool stack writes files, it can create checkpoints, use real version control habits alongside the plugin.

 You are the creative director.
-GoDotter is the intern with encyclopedic patience — not the owner of your repository.
+GoDotter is the intern with encyclopedic patience, not the owner of your repository.

 ---